joshuaalm/SCCMdocs/sccm/mdt/lite-touch-installation-guide.md

  The Import Task Sequence Wizard finishes, and the **Deploy Windows 8.1 to Reference Computer** task sequence is added to the list of task sequences.

 ###  <a name="EnableLTIDeployMonitor"></a> Step 3-5: Enable LTI Deployment Process Monitoring
- Prior to deploying the reference computer (WDG-REF-01) with the LTI bootable media you created earlier in the process, enable monitoring of the LTI deployment process.
+ Prior to deploying the reference computer (WDG-REF-01) with the LTI bootable media you will create later in the process ([Step 4-1: Create the LTI Bootable Media](#CreateLTIBootable)), enable monitoring of the LTI deployment process.
 You monitor the LTI deployment process in the Monitoring node in the deployment share.
 You enable monitoring on the **Monitoring** tab on the deployment share properties sheet.
 Later in the process, you will monitor the LTI deployment process.

  **To enable monitoring of the LTI deployment process**